-16. Do individual participants have to notify the IEEE if they own, or their employer owns, potential Essential Patent Claims incorporated in an IEEE Standard?
-What if they are uncertain whether a Patent Claim they own, or their employer owns, is essential?

-Individuals participating in the IEEE standards development process are required to notify the IEEE of the identity of a holder of any potential Essential Patent Claims (but not the identity of the Essential Patent Claim) where (1) the individual participant is personally aware that the holder may have a potential Essential Patent Claim; (2) the holder is the participant or an entity the participant is from, employed by, or otherwise represents; and (3) the potential Essential Patent Claim is not already the subject of an Accepted Letter of Assurance.
-If such a participant is uncertain whether the patent is essential, the participant still shall notify the IEEE (or cause the IEEE to be notified) of the possibility because the participant is personally aware of a claim that is a potential Essential Patent Claim.
+- 16. What obligation do individual participants have to notify the IEEE if they own, or their employer owns, potential Essential Patent Claims incorporated in an IEEE Standard?
+What if they are uncertain whether a Patent Claim they own, or their employer owns, is essential? - Individual participants of a call for patents are required to notify the IEEE of the identity of a holder of any potential Essential Patent Claims (but not the identity of the Essential Patent Claim) where (1) the individual participant is personally aware that the holder may have a potential Essential Patent Claim; (2) the holder is the participant or an entity the participant is from, employed by, or otherwise represents; and (3) the potential Essential Patent Claim is not already the subject of an Accepted Letter of Assurance.
+If such a participant is uncertain whether the patent is essential, the participant still shall notify the IEEE (or cause the IEEE to be notified) of the possibility because they are personally aware of a claim that is a potential Essential Patent Claim.